Top 10 Tips for Growing Texas Bluebonnets

 No, bluebonnets are annuals.
 They germinate, flower and reseed all in the same year.
 When they drop their seeds they are preparing a new crop of annuals for the following year!

-Texas bluebonnets typically bloom from the beginning of March through the beginning of May but you can find rogue bluebonnets blooming outside this timeframe.
+Texas bluebonnets typically bloom from early March through the beginning of May but you can find rogue bluebonnets blooming outside this timeframe.
 Depending on the winter weather, they can start blooming earlier.

 No. While the Texas Bluebonnet (Lupinus texensis) is native to Texas it also grows in Louisana, Oklahoma and Florida.
 Texas bluebonnets can grow well in Zones 3-8.